applanga/Sample-Apps/iOS/SwiftUI/readme.md

  * Add German (language code DE) and French (language code FR) to your app on the Applanga dashboard
  * Go into German and import **Localizable_de.xliff**.
 Switch Language to French and import **Localizable_fr.xliff**.
+ * On the dashboard, open the "Tags" sidebar and create four new tags with the following names: 'Home', 'Daily', 'About' and 'Settings'.
- * in Android Studio open ```weatherAppUITests```.
+ * In Xcode open ```weatherAppUITests```.
 Run the tests.
     * You should now see the test running, capturing and uploading screenshots of the app in all languages (English, German, French).
- * In the dashboard, in the language view, open the "Tags" window on the left of the language view.
+ * In the dashboard, in the language view, open the "Screens" window on the left of the language view.
 Screenshots should now appear for each language along with their tags.